DC conductance and memory in 3D gravity: Concluding remarks

 Another avenue of investigation comes from the inclusion of more boundaries to capture global properties of black holes.
 As it has been pointed out in \cite{Henneaux:2019sjx}, to properly describe the boundary dynamics of this kind of spacetimes it is necessary to include two boundaries in the Hamiltonian reduction.
 When the boundary dynamics is computed for topologies with various boundaries, the zero modes couple to the degrees of freedom on each boundary.
 This setup provides a potential mechanism to intertwine transport phenomena on both boundaries.

 Finally, it is desirable to extend the results of this work to different choices of asymptotic conditions.
-In particular, those describing non-linear dynamics at the boundary \cite{Perez:2016vqo,Grumiller:2019tyl,Ojeda:2020bgz,Cardenas:2021vwo} seem a natural starting point.
+In particular, those describing non-linear dynamics at the boundary \cite{Perez:2016vqo,Grumiller:2019tyl,Ojeda:2020bgz,Cardenas:2021vwo}.

 \paragraph{Acknowledgments} We thank Francisco Rojas and Ricardo Troncoso for useful discussions.
 This research has been supported by FONDECYT grants $11190427$, $11190730$, $1181628$, $1210635$ and the grant ANID Beca Doctorado Nacional 21182110.
 K. L. would like to thank the organizers of the workshop ``La parte y el todo'', Afunalhue 2021, for the opportunity to present a preliminar version of this work.
-H.G. would like to thank the support of Proyecto de cooperaci\'on internacional 2019/13231-7 FAPESP/ANID.
+H.G. would like to thank the support of ANID PIA Anillo ACT/210100 and Proyecto de cooperaci\'on internacional 2019/13231-7 FAPESP/ANID.